A Quick Overview of Ball Valves

 The valve and actuator may perform important roles within a mechanical assembly.
 A more sophisticated type of ball valve called a "globe valve" sometimes serves as a control valve in auto transmissions.
 It helps regulate flow control.

 Engineers have developed a variety of different types of ball valves.
 This popular "quarter turn" style of valve enjoys a wide range of uses around the world today.
-(You'll discover the ball valve manufacturers listed by the Industrial Quick Search Directory carry great selections of ball valves, including some special purpose models.
+(You'll discover the ball valve manufacturers listed on the Industrial Quick Search Directory carry great selections of ball valves, including some special purpose models.
 We furnish helpful contact information for a number of suppliers.)

 Numerous enterprises rely upon these reliable industrial valves.
 Some of the economic sectors the use ball valves extensively include the mining industry, agricultural producers, the oil and gas industry, the construction industry, the transportation industry, the consumer goods industry, and the chemical industry.
 Variations in ball valve designs have permitted the adaptation of this valve for use in diverse settings.
 (Some examples of specialized types of ball valves include the float ball valves and the trunnion ball valve.)